beginning of content

 Key facts

-- Symptoms of DVT include pain and swelling in your calf or thigh.
+• Symptoms of a DVT can include pain and swelling in your calf or thigh.

-- A serious complication of DVT is pulmonary embolism, which is when a piece of the blood clot breaks off and moves to your lungs.
+• A serious complication of a DVT is pulmonary embolism (PE) — when some of the blood clot breaks off and moves through your bloodstream to your lung.

-DVT is most often seen in the leg but can occur elsewhere in your body, such as your arms or abdomen.
+DVTs most often affect your legs.
+But they can occur elsewhere in your body, such as your arms or abdomen (tummy).

-The main signs and symptoms of DVT are pain and swelling in the affected area — usually your calf or thigh.
+The main signs and symptoms of a DVT are pain and swelling near the blood clot.
+This is usually in your calf or thigh.
 The area may:

 Some people have no signs or symptoms.
 This is called a silent DVT.